-A logical bit will be securely shared between Alice and Bob when Alice inserts WPI and Bob utilizes the quantum eraser and successfully registers the photon or when Alice does not insert WPI and Bob does not insert the quantum eraser.
+A logical bit will be securely shared between Alice and Bob when Alice inserts WWI and Bob utilizes the quantum eraser and successfully registers the photon or when Alice does not insert WWI and Bob does not insert the quantum eraser.
 In these two cases, Bob knows with certainty the value of $\phi$ used by Alice through the measurement outcomes of his detectors.
 The bits corresponding to these cases are kept by Alice and Bob as parts of the key.
-According to the no-cloning theorem \cite{wootters1982}, Evan can not measure the phase relationship between the two channels and the state of WPI (i.e., whether it was inserted or not and what it was) simultaneously without altering the state of the photon in the channels, thus causing discrepancy between the values of the bits registered by Alice and Bob.
+According to the no-cloning theorem\cite{wootters1982}, Evan can not measure the phase relationship between the two channels and the state of WWI (i.e., whether it was inserted or not and what it was) simultaneously without disturbing the state of the photon in the channels, thus causing a discrepancy between the values of the bits registered by Alice and Bob.
 Therefore, Alice and Bob can detect the existence of an eavesdropper by comparing over the public channel a subset of their data that will be discarded later.

 It is evident that this algorithm is conceptually identical to the BB84 algorithm.
-Therefore, the security of our scheme can be arbitararily improved using privacy amplification methods \cite{bennett1992,bennett1995}.
-On the other hand, in addition to being quite impractical and more complicated than BB84, it suffers from the main drawback of the BB84 \cite{lo2014}, namely that it requires very low-noise detectors and efficient single-photon sources since inefficient single-photon generation will send multiple photons in the same quantum state, allowing Evan to secretly intercept one of them.
+Therefore, the security of our scheme can be arbitrarily improved using privacy amplification methods\cite{bennett1992,bennett1995}.
+On the other hand, in addition to being quite impractical and more complicated than BB84, it suffers from the main drawback of the BB84\cite{lo2014}, namely that it requires very low-noise detectors and efficient single-photon sources.
+The reason for the necessity of single-photon sources is that inefficient single-photon generation will send multiple photons in the same quantum state, allowing Evan to secretly intercept one of them.